donalharrison/no1_system/docs/core/Statuses.md

 ## Restrained
 #### Variable
-While your Restrained rating is greater than 0, you can take no Shifts and Hits from any combat Actions you take are reduced by your Restrained rating.
+While your Restrained rating is greater than 0, you can take no Shifts and Hits from any Actions you take to Strike, Shoot, or use Martial Arts are reduced by your Restrained rating.
 You use your Exert or Tumble Skill to escape, reducing your Restrained rating by Hits in the results set.

 ## Slowed
 ### Variable